petedejoy/documentation/v2/apache_airflow/tutorial/best-practices.md

 There are three ways you can achieve incremental pipelines.

 #### Last Modified Date
 This is the gold standard for incremental loads.
 Ideally each record in your source system contains a column containing the last time the record was modified.
-Every DagRun then looks for records that were updated within it's specified date parameters.
+Every DAG run then looks for records that were updated within it's specified date parameters.

-As an example, an DAG that runs hourly will have 24 DagRuns in for each day.
-Each DagRun will be responsible for loading any records that fall between the start and end of it's hour.
-When any of those DagRuns fail it will not stop the others from continuing to run.
+For example, a DAG that runs hourly will have 24 runs times a day.
+Each DAG run will be responsible for loading any records that fall between the start and end of it's hour.
+When any of those runs fail it will not stop the others from continuing to run.

 #### Sequence IDs
 When a last modified date is not available, a sequence or incrementing ID, can be used for incremental loads.
 This logic works best when the source records are only being appended to and never updated.
 If the source records are updated you should seek to implement a Last Modified Date in that source system and key your logic off of that.
 In the case of the source system not being updated, basing your incremental logic off of a sequence ID can be a sound way to filter pipeline records without a last modified date.